 You may not know, but airflow is crucial for keeping your Toro mower engine going.
 It’s also a no-brainer that these tools are exposed to different elements and weather, so finding your air filters clogged with dirt and grass isn’t a surprising sight.

 A clogged air filter could ultimately lead to overheating and damaging your Toro lawn mower engine.
-If you don’t want that to happen, regularly checking the air filter is a preemptive measure our team would recommend.
+It can cause surging in your lawn mower or backfiring issues.

 Remove it from the air filter housing and tap it continuously on a hard surface or wall to eliminate as much dirt as possible.
 If you’re having difficulty removing the air filter cover, it should unlock once you turn it clockwise.
 However, remember to disconnect the spark plug wire before doing these steps.

-After removing debris and dirt, lift it and check if you can see the light shining through the paper air filter.
-If not, we suggest replacing your air filter for better mowing operations.
+After removing debris and dirt, lift it using your lawn mower jack to check if you can see the light shining through the paper air filter.
+If not, replace your air filter for better mowing operations.

 Did you know that most mower engines that refuse to start often suffer from a dirty carburetor?
 Generally, the mixture of air and gas is what regulates the combustion of your Toro lawn mower.
 Because of this, deposits from bad gas or old fuel in the carburetor are likely the main culprit why this lawn mower won’t start.

 If you have mechanical knowledge in handling Toro mowers, cleaning the bad gas away by yourself isn’t so much of a hassle.
 In fact, usual carburetor problems will only require you to fill it with fresh fuel.
-However, we recommend disconnecting the fuel line before you do any cleaning.
+However, disconnect the fuel line before you do any cleaning.

 Should the method prove ineffective, all you need to do is remove the fuel bowl and fuel feed bolt.
 You can find fuel feed bolts in units equipped with Honda engines.
 But if the units in question are older Toro lawn mowers, you just need to locate the Briggs gas bowl behind the air filters.

 Use a carburetor cleaner to eliminate the dust and dirt particles.
 Make sure to spray carb cleaner into the jet and brush the bolt gasket clean.
-On top of these methods, our Toro mower experts suggest checking if the fuel flows on the carburetor.
-If not, users are advised to conduct a fuel flow test on the unit.
+On top of these methods, you must check if the fuel flows on the carburetor.
+If not, conduct a fuel flow test on the unit.